code-kern-ai/refinery-sample-projects/README.md

 # 💬 Conversational AI
 In this use case, we show you how to create training data for a [Rasa chatbot](https://github.com/RasaHQ/rasa) using [Kern *refinery*](https://github.com/code-kern-ai/refinery).
 You can either import the `snapshot_data.json.zip` as a snapshot in the application, or start from scratch with the `raw_data.json`.

+We also made a special video for this sample project, which you can see [here on YouTube](https://www.youtube.com/watch?v=h6xP4Kz5HJg)!

 <img src="screenshot import snapshot.png" width=500px>

 *You can import the `snapshot.json.zip` on the start screen of the application (`http://localhost:4455`)*